 To customize the booking form in the block editor, simply drag the widget to the page, configure your preferences and save the page.

-Once all the needed changes are applied, save them and the shortcode will be automatically generated.
+You can apply the same changes in the shortcode editing interface.
+Once you are done with your edits, save them and the shortcode will be automatically generated.

 Now you can paste this shortcode to any page using the default Shortcode block for the block editor or any other shortcode-specific widget by third-party builders like Elementor.